Benedict Labre House: Daily life

-Daily life at the center consisted of preparing and serving meals, hand washing laundry to prepare beds each night for guests inhabiting the House.
+Daily life at the centre consisted of preparing and serving meals, hand washing laundry to prepare beds each night for guests inhabiting the House.

 There also included a free medical clinic and a free legal clinic, for inhabitants of the House and for the people of the neighbourhood.
 The house was funded by donations of supporters.

 The founding group envisioned the House as a home, not as an institution.
 This home would provide a source of food, clothing and shelter for the poor, where a personal, human, familial atmosphere existed rather than a clinical approach.
 The poor who came for help were treated with dignity; they were not subject to intake surveys.
 Such practices confused both the Montreal English Catholic community and the poor, leaving people to wonder if the House was some type of communist venture.

 The more widely known the House became; the more it received criticism from the Montreal English Catholic community.
 The criticisms included the House's lack of official Archdiocese recognition, lack of an official name, and lack of an official mission or mandate.

 Members of the House partook in a democratic voting process in which everyone voiced their preferences.
 On the day the vote took place, Tony Walsh spoke of Saint Benedict Joseph Labre.

 Saint Benedict's Life story and scripture was descriptive of the Households philosophy and a unanimous vote agreed to the name of Saint Benedict Joseph Labre.
 It was decided later however, that the words 'saint' and 'Joseph' would be removed so that it was officially named 'Benedict Labre House' by June 1953.